 The following three solar energy stocks, are worthy of consideration:

 The clean energy sector represents a massive opportunity for investors.
 However, investors must pick stocks carefully, since not all will capture the full extent of this opportunity.
 Two key characteristics to look for are a strong balance sheet and a solar energy-focused growth profile, since those factors could give a company the power to generate higher returns.

-AY earnings call for the period ending September 30, 2021.
+NEE earnings call for the period ending September 30, 2021.